Chitrae92/IMDB-Data-Analysis/README.md

 > load data local inpath "/HADOOP/hdfs/user/bigdata11/dataset/reviews/reviews.csv" overwrite into table imdb_bigdata11.reviews_large;

-After table creation, the hive queries are run using the command and the output is stored in the text file mentioned in the command
+After table creation, the hive queries are run and the output is stored in a text file using the following command
 > hive -f query1.hql > output_query1.txt

 ### Mapreduce